-Broward County Public Schools, through the Department of School Climate & Discipline (SC&D), provide education and awareness of substance use in an effort to promote the academic success, health, and well-being of students.
-This department provides schools with curriculum, materials and pro-social clubs to promote awareness and prevention.
+Broward County Public Schools, through the Department of Diversity, Prevention & Intervention (DPI), provide education and awareness of substance use in an effort to promote the academic success, health, and well-being of students.
+This department provides schools with curriculum and materials to promote awareness and prevention.
 Every October, BCPS observes National Substance Abuse Prevention Month.
 This observance highlights the vital role of substance abuse prevention in both individual and community health, while remembering those who have lost their lives to substance abuse.
 Broward Schools observes World No Tobacco Day (WNTD) every year on May 31.
-Sponsored by the World Health Organization (WHO) since 1987, its goal is to highlight the health risks associated with tobacco/nicotine use and encourage governments to adopt effective policies to reduce smoking and other tobacco/nicotine use.
+Sponsored by the World Health Organization (WHO) since 1987, its goal is to highlight the health risks associated with tobacco use and encourage governments to adopt effective policies to reduce smoking and other tobacco use.
 Additionally, prevention efforts across the district include Red Ribbon Week and school-based Health and Wellness Fairs.